Octavius-Dante/Arthelais/ex_5/Readme.md

 // change the color of titles
     function getClass(){
-// Get all aelements in an array which has same class name
+// Get all elements in an array which has same class name
       var arrElements = document.getElementsByClassName("box-title");
 // loop over an array and process one by one
       for(var i=0;i<arrElements.length;i++){
           var item = arrElements[i];
-// cahnging CSS at runtime
+// changing CSS at runtime
         item.style.backgroundColor = "black";
       }
     }